 Interns are valued members of the team.
 They work independently and on teams on projects that advance the efforts to build and support partnerships in order to better serve individuals, families and communities in need.
 Responsibilities include conducting research projects, writing newsletter articles and blog posts, supporting webinars and assisting with office responsibilities.

 Depending on an intern’s interests and skill set, s/he may focus on a particular area of the Partnership Center’s work, but interns support the work of the entire office.
 They are supervised by the Intern Coordinator, who works with the Director to develop each intern’s portfolio.

-- A unique view of policy from inside the executive branch of government, including the potential to interact with White House staff;
+- A unique view of policy from inside the executive branch of government.

 - A chance to develop skills in administration and policy in a team environment;